 Without a doubt, I am still learning.
 Always.
 I’m not doing 6 figure launches, and it will probably be quite a while before I come close to a 5-figure launch.
 But by offering my audience digital courses, I’m serving in ways that I can’t do with YouTube videos or blog posts alone.
 I’m not a high roller by any means, but I am enjoying the freedom of self-employment and I LOVE what I do.

-If you are even remotely curious about really stepping up your game, I highly recommend James' 3-part workshop.
-It's totally free and it's very enlightening.
-If you're a blogger, YouTuber, aspiring content creator or just wanna jump head first into the online business space, I don't know how you could watch these videos and NOT get totally pumped!
+If you are even remotely curious about really stepping up your game, I highly recommend James’ 8-part series.
+It’s totally free and it’s very enlightening.
+If you’re a blogger, YouTuber, aspiring content creator or just wanna jump headfirst into the online business space, I don’t know how you could watch these videos and NOT get TOTALLY PUMPED!

 Would I recommend James Wedmore’s Business By Design Program?

 It depends.
 It depends on you, honestly.
-If you're not ready to take action on starting (or improving) your business, then no. Do not sign up if you're not going to take action on it.
-But if you're curious whether it will work for you, or even if you're curious what it's all about, I highly recommend you watch James' “3 Phases to Building your Business By Design” series.
+If you’re not ready to take action on starting (or improving) your business, then no. Do not sign up if you’re not going to take action on it.
+But if you’re curious whether it will work for you, or even if you’re curious about what it’s all about, I highly recommend you watch James’ “Rise of the Digital CEO” series.
 You will get a LOT from the free videos alone.
-If you're in a spot where you're hustling your phase off and not seeing the results you hoped for, then by all means… jump right into Business By Design!
-I'll see you there 😉
+If you’re in a spot where you’re hustling your face off and not seeing the results you hoped for, then by all means… jump right into Business By Design!
+I’ll see you there 😉